sbose78/service-binding-operator/docs/roadmap.md

 # Roadmap

+## Aim of the project

 The Service Binding Operator project aims to:

-* Enable app developers connect their workloads to backing services with little or no code changes.
+* Enable application developers connect their workloads to backing services **with little or no code changes**.

-* Enable backing service authors to expose binding information by decorating the representative Kubernetes objects with little or no code changes.
+* Enable backing service authors to expose binding information by adding metadata to the the representative Kubernetes objects **with little or no code changes**.

-The Service Binding Operator is being designed to be adopted by application developers and backing service providers with a *low barrier for entry*.
+The Service Binding Operator is being designed to be adopted by application developers and backing service providers with a **low barrier for entry**.

-# Areas of work
+# Key feature areas

 ### Collection of binding information
 * Annotation "Decorators" in backing service resources.